Danielle Moonstar: What If?

 In "What If... the X-Men Had Stayed in Asgard?", Mirage decides to remain in Asgard.
 When Hela dies due to Loki's machinations, Mirage is granted her powers to become the new goddess of death and the ruler of Hel, with Magik serving as her herald and liaison to Asgard.

 In other media

 Television

 Danielle Moonstar appears in the X-Men: Evolution episode "Ghost of a Chance", voiced by Tabitha St. Germain.
 This version possesses telepathic induction-based abilities, allowing her to project dreams and nightmares into people's minds.
 When her abilities first manifested, she lacked control, resulting in the inhabitants of her village alienating her and eventually abandoning the village altogether.
 After being trapped in a cave, she entered a state of suspended animation for two years until Shadowcat passes by, causing Moonstar to unknowingly and telepathically contact her.
-Upon finding and rescuing her with help from the rest of the X-Men, Shadowcat and Moonstar develop a telepathic link and become close friends.
+Upon finding and rescuing her with help from the rest of the X-Men, Shadowcat and Moonstar develop a telepathic link and become close friends while reuniting Moonstar with her grandfather.